 Written By ESR News Blog Editor Thomas Ahearn

-“Millennials” – people aged 18 to 34 in 2015 – numbered 75.4 million and surpassed the 74.9 million “Baby Boomers” aged 51 to 69 in 2015, according to the Pew Research Center.
+“Millennials” – people aged 20 to 35 in 2016 – are expected to overtake “Baby Boomers” aged 52 to 70 in population in 2019, according to the Pew Research Center.
 The fact that technically savvy Millennials have overtaken Baby Boomers as the largest segment of the U.S. workforce and will make background checks more applicant friendly is trend number 1 of the “ESR Top Ten Background Check Trends” for 2018 selected by global background check firm Employment Screening Resources (ESR).

-The Pew Research Center has established that Millennials were born between 1981 and 1997.
+The Pew Research Center projects Millennials to swell to 73 million and Boomers to decline to 72 million in 2019.
 The Pew Research Center also revealed Millennials will continue to grow as young immigrants enter the U.S. and are projected to peak in 2036 at 81.1 million when the oldest Millennial will be at least 56 years of age.
 By 2050 there will be a projected 79.2 million Millennials.
 Meanwhile, the size of Baby Boomers will shrink as the number of deaths among them exceeds the number of older immigrants arriving in the U.S.

 “Employers need to be sensitive to special issues in hiring and working with Millennials now that they have overtaken Baby Boomers as the largest group in the workforce,” says ESR founder and CEO Attorney Lester Rosen, author of ‘The Safe Hiring Manual,’ a comprehensive guide to employment screening background checks.
 “Studies and practical experience show Millennials are influenced by different factors than Baby Boomers and are motivated and communicate in different ways.”